turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-Of the seven handlers, we're using four.
-After this change, we'll only be
+Of the seven default actions, we're using four.
+After this change, we'll only
-using two.
-Rather than defining them by exception, switch to defining `only`
+be using two.
+Rather than defining them by exception, switch to defining
-the ones we want.
+`:only` the ones we want.

 ```ruby
 resources :products, only: [ :index, :show ] do